CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 We can get Agda to actually compute this definition, by hitting `C-c C-n` (for "normalise") and typing `hopefullySix`{.Agda}.

-We can write functions of multiple arguments by listing them to the left of the `=` sign.
+We can define functions of multiple arguments by listing them to the left of the `=` sign.
+For the type of the function, we chain together `ℕ →`s to indicate that we are accepting several natural numbers, one at a time.
+(We'll come back to this in a minute.)

 ```
 cents : ℕ → ℕ → ℕ → ℕ → ℕ